Hilton Chicago: Hilton Chicago

 In 1998, under a new initiative by Hilton Hotels Corporation, the Hilton name was placed first in branding, and the Chicago Hilton and Towers became simply "Hilton Chicago".

 Under general manager John G. Wells, the hotel continues its track record of having hosted every U.S. president since it opened in 1927.

-In 2012 the hotel started re-invention with $150 million renovation, including new dining outlets 720 South Bar & Grill, SNAX and Kitty O'Sheas.
+In 2012 the hotel started a $150 million renovation, including new dining outlets 720 South Bar & Grill, SNAX and Kitty O'Sheas.

 The Hilton Chicago was inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation, in 2015.

 In March 2020, the hotel closed due to the COVID-19 pandemic.
-It reopened again fifteen months later in June 2021.
+It reopened again 15 months later in June 2021.

 The Conrad Hilton Suite

 The Hilton Chicago is home to Chicago's largest and most expensive hotel room, which formerly served as the Tower Ballroom.
 The Conrad Hilton Suite is a 5000 sqft suite that encompasses two floors, T3 and T4.
 The suite costs more than $7,000 per night.
 Refurbished in 2013, the suite includes 16-foot lake view windows, a baby grand piano, a billiard table, three balconies, three bedrooms on the lower level - each with multiple flat screen televisions, and a helipad.
 It has hosted famous guests such as Tony Blair, Jay Blunk, Frank Sinatra, John Travolta and Hu Jintao.